Monday, January 28, 2013

 The Line is a game about something.
 Much like Supergiant’s Bastion last year is one of those rare games that doesn’t feel like a bunch of people worked on separate parts and shoved them together, it feels like a single collective artist named ‘Yager’, of which individual developers were just limbs, pieced together a single, focused, confident piece of art.
 In the AAA space, it is a phenomenal achievement.
 It has a sense of ‘self’ I’d come to believe was impossible for games made with large teams to achieve, but here it is.

 I was shaking the first time I finished The Line, then I loaded a new game and played it through again.
 Then again.
 There was so much here to unpack.
 Not in a "put-the-puzzle-together” way, but in a “How does this game work so well?” way.
 I became obsessed with dissecting it and understanding how all of its parts contributed to such a focused work.
-That, organically and unintentionally, led to me writing my first ever book, Killing is Harmless
+That, organically and unintentionally, led to me writing my first ever book, Killing is Harmless.

 A lot of people think The Line failed (or simply doesn’t go far enough) for a lot of decent reasons that deserve to be explored.
 But it made a lot of people think.
 A lot of players who had never before been given a reason to stop and think about the violences they perform in videogames in a nuanced were suddenly thinking about it.
 Not dislike it, necessarily, but think about it.
 This might seem like nothing to those who already question (or outright dislike) more violent videogames, but that takes for granted their own opinions on the matter.
 Many people had never thought about this stuff before, and now they are.
 That, I think, is an incredible achievement.